Welcome from the Training Director

 - Final evaluation of internship

-Copies of supervisor evaluations are sent to your Academic Training Director at the end of each semester.
+Copies of supervisor evaluations are sent to your academic program Director of Clinical Training at the end of Fall semester and the end of the internship.

 |Supervision of Individual Cases||2.0|